 1. The donor undergoes medical tests and evaluations to check his or her medical compatibility with the recipient.

 2. The donor’s medical compatibility is confirmed by a doctor, only after which a transplant may take place.

 3. The donor’s organs are surgically retrieved and stored in special chemical solutions until transplantation is to occur.

 5. The donor may have to stay under medical care for a few days after organ retrieval has occurred.

 Living donors, however, may only donate a limited list of organs or tissue.
-ORGAN India aims to increase awareness of and facilitate deceased donations because many more organs can be harvested from a brain dead body.
+ReBirth aims to increase awareness of and facilitate deceased donations because many more organs can be harvested from a brain-dead body.

 1. The donor, who is a victim of a fatal injury to the head, is declared brain dead by a board of medical experts.

 2. Consent from the donor’s family is obtained before the process of organ procurement is carried out.
 In the interim, the donor’s body is kept on a ventilator under special medical care, which ensures that his or her heart is still beating and organs are kept alive.